sric-language/sric/doc/doc-en/src/intro/Tour.md

 var p3 = share(p2);
 ```

-Move or copy if the struct has ownership pointer:
+Move or copy a struct with ownership pointer:
 ```
 struct A {
     var i: own* Int;